claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 	- Create a Templates folder, point to it from the core `Templates` plugin, add at least one simple template
 		- More on this [[#Templates|here]]
 	- Go to [Settings](<#settings>) and remove any [[#Plugins|plugin]] macros you don't want
+		- Most likely this means going to Settings => QuickAdd and removing a bunch of macros from there
 			- If you copied over the whole of your `plugins` folder and you had the `QuickAdd` or `Modal forms` plugins, you will now have all the macros you set up, and this might include stuff that's not relevant to this vault
+			- To check what Modal forms you have set up, go to the [command palette](<#command palette>) and search for "Modal forms: Edit form"
+			- You might have created QuickAdd macros called something like `New Callout` and `Insert Link` that use two Modal Forms, but if they're the only Modal Form things, you probably want to keep them
+- Get mobile working how you want it
+	- Do this as soon as possible, so there's not too much indexing needed
+	- The first time you open on mobile, it'll sync and you'll be asked to enable plugins - click "Trust author and enable plugins"
+	- You'll also have ti wait for indexing to happen
+	- Now you might want to do things like...
+		-
 ## css snippets

 - Used for styling how things look in a note